From A Wiki of Ice and Fire

 - See also: Images of Lannisport

-The descendents of Lann the Clever developed Lannisport from a village near Casterly Rock, as the fertile vicinity has a natural harbor with abundant fish.
-Having fortified their city, the Lannisters were able to become the Kings of the Rock.
+According to a semi-canon source, a lesser branch of House Lannister of Casterly Rock developed a village a mile from Casterly Rock into first a town and then a city, as the fertile vicinity has a natural harbor with abundant fish.
+While the Lannisters of Lannisport fortified the city, the Lannisters of Casterly Rock became the Kings of the Rock.
 By the time of the Andal invasion the only city in Westeros larger than Lannisport was Oldtown.
 It is said that King Loreon V Lannister, nicknamed Queen Lorea, disguised himself as a whore and wandered the docks of the city.

 Due to the city's proximity to the Iron Islands, Lannisport has often been a target for their attacks, being burned at least three times and raided two dozen times over the centuries.
 After being mutilated by the Shrike, Lelia Lannister was sent from the Iron Islands back to Lannisport, which led to years of warfare between the ironborn and the westermen.

 During the Dance of the Dragons, Lord Dalton Greyjoy, the Red Kraken, burned Lannisport's fleet and sacked the city in 130 AC.
 After retaliating in 134 AC, the westermen brought back spoils of war and highborn hostages to Lannisport.

 Ser Quentyn Ball attacked the city during the First Blackfyre Rebellion, slaying Lord Lefford outside its gates and forcing Damon intro retreat.
 During the Great Spring Sickness, Lannisport was among the cities hit hardest.
 Dunk learned to kiss from a Lannisport tavern girl in 208 AC.